 This intensive, two-semester program is jointly offered by the Department of Economics and the Department of Agricultural, Environmental and Development Economics, allowing students to leverage the expertise of world-class faculty in two distinct disciplines.
 See the MAE Curriculum for more details.

 This program is not meant to be an intermediate step before undertaking a doctoral program.
-If pursuing a doctoral program is your passion, please take a look at our Master of Science and PhD programs.

 Applications are due by April 30th, 2018.
 Please check our requirements page for more information.